Trojans fall to Aggies in close opening round game - The Troy Messenger

 “It came down to the second half,” Rigby said.
 “I think we were down 14 at the half.
 Our goal was to get it down to single digits by the fourth quarter.
 We cut way into it in the fourth quarter.
 I thought we had a good chance…We kept battling to the very end.”

-Senior Alexus Dye finished the game with 26 points and 11 rebounds.
-She fouled out in the final stages after she was called for a questionable charging call.
-The call occurred with the Trojans trailing by two points with 31 seconds remaining.
+There were a few controversial moments in the fourth quarter On Monday.
+Tyasia Moore was called for a charge with the Trojans down two with 54 seconds remaining.
 The Trojans had a chance to complete a three-point play to give them a lead if a blocking call was called instead of a charge.

-That was one of a handful of controversial moments in the fourth quarter.
 The most questionable play occurred with the Trojans trailing by two with under four seconds remaining.
 An in-bound pass by the Aggies was mishandled and went into the backcourt.
 Backcourt was not called keeping the ball with the Aggies.
 After a foul put the Aggies on the line, Texas A&M was able to clinch the win.

 “It just looked like she touched it and it went into the back court,” Rigby said.
 “It just looked very evident that that happened.
 We were seeing if we could get the call corrected, but it was just not the way it went.
 We had all the momentum at that point.
 If that was the right call and we would have gotten that call, I don’t think there is any way we would have lost the game because I don’t think the will of my players would allow us to lose.”